JaeHoanKim/JaeHoanKim.github.io/_pages/projects.md

 -   **High-dimensional Linear discriminant rules** - Research Internship, *Seoul National University*

-    -
+-   Analysis on COVID-19 government policies (Social distancing) in Korea

+    -   Investigated the validity of COVID-19 government policies (Social distancing) in Korea

+    -   Split the confirmed cases into group infection and individual infection by crawling the data from KDCA (Korea Disease Control and Prevention Agency)

+    -   fitted the AR-GARCH model and VAR model to analyze the interaction between the two types of infection and performed the change-point analysis [final report (written in Korean)](https://jaehoankim.github.io/assets/TSA_final_Korean.pdf)

 -   KBrainLab

--   Analysis on COVID-19 government policies (Social distancing) in Korea

 -   **AI Tech Play**